JorjaFox/library/_source/_recaps/csi/scuba-doobie-doo.md

 ## Character Notes

 * Sara shows off her mechanical strengths again, when she and Warrick play with the power tools to determine if any of them made the blood spatter.
-* I)n a very (for her intimate moment, Sara brushes chalk off of Grissom's cheek.
+* In a very (for her intimate moment, Sara brushes chalk off of Grissom's cheek.

 ## Quotes

-**Sidle** So our big murder's a nose bleed?
+**Sidle:** So our big murder's a nose bleed?

 - - -

-**Sidle** A square of nine dots on paper, and you can only draw four lines to connect them, without the pen ever leaving the paper.
+**Sidle:** A square of nine dots on paper, and you can only draw four lines to connect them, without the pen ever leaving the paper.
-**Grissom** Think outside the box!
+**Grissom:** Think outside the box!

 - - -

-**Grissom** Dermastidae masculatus.
+**Grissom:** Dermastidae masculatus.
-**Sidle** That's Latin for 'You're hiding a dead body.'
+**Sidle:** That's Latin for 'You're hiding a dead body.'